CodeSammich/snacker/README.md

 # Dev-Log
 - *12/1/16*
  - Started project after deciding on what kinds of frameworks to use
-    - Project starts out as a way to learn JavaScript, Django, and Node.js
+    - Project starts out as a way to learn JavaScript, Node.js
-    - May swap out Django for Flask, but probably not
+    - Will integrate with MongoDB for backend